Sequential Membership Inference Attacks: White- and Black-box SeMI Attacks for Gradient Descent

-The test statistic $\mathrm{SeMI}^{\mathrm{SGD}}$ has the same structure as Theorem~\ref{thm:multivariate-log-lr}, with the batch mean replaced by the scaled parameter update $N/\eta_\tau$. $\delta_g$ measures how much the target's gradient deviates from the population mean of the gradient: targets whose gradients differ substantially from typical gradients are more detectable.
+where $m^* \triangleq \delta_g^\top \Sigma_g^{-1} \delta_g$ is the Mahalanobis distance of the target gradient from the population mean. \end{restatable} \textbf{Consequences.} \textit{1.
+Mahalanobis Scores:} The test statistic $\SeMISGD$ has the same structure as Theorem~\ref{thm:multivariate-log-lr}, with the batch mean replaced by the scaled parameter update $N/\eta_\tau$. $\delta_g$ measures how much the target's gradient deviates from the population mean of the gradient: targets whose gradients differ substantially from typical gradients are more detectable.
 The Mahalanobis distance $m^*$ accounts for the gradient covariance structure, giving less weight to directions with high variance.

-\paragraph{Isolation Property for SGD.} From consecutive parameter observations $(\theta_{\tau-1}, \theta_\tau)$, the scaled update $N$ can be computed exactly.
+2. \textit{Isolation Property.} From consecutive parameter observations $(\theta_{\tau-1}, \theta_\tau)$, the scaled update $N$ can be computed exactly.
 The likelihood ratio depends only on this quantity, not on earlier or later parameters.
 This mirrors the isolation property for the empirical mean.

-\paragraph{Numerical Analysis: Linear Regression.} Unlike the empirical mean setting, where the population statistics are fixed, SGD introduces a complication: the gradient mean $\mu_g(\theta)$ and covariance $\Sigma_g(\theta)$ vary with the model parameters.
-This variation means that a target may be easier to detect at certain stages of training than others, depending on how the test statistic evolves along the optimization trajectory.
-Experiments on linear regression with Gaussian data confirm that $\mathrm{SeMI}^{\mathrm{SGD}}$ achieves higher power than heuristic baselines, and that insertion time affects power, although differently depending on the method (Appendix~\ref{app:exp-sgd}).
-Section~\ref{sec:experiments} extends this comparison to privacy auditing on real datasets.